 Sense of Sight

 In design, the sense of sight is the starting point.
-Where the developer might be looking at a budget that its his investors, the architect may be seeing a luxury resort with the style and lair that will bring accolades and preserve his/her place in the archives of creative history.
+While the developer might be looking at budget for his investors, the architect may be seeing a luxury resort with the style and flair that will bring accolades and preserve his/her place in the archives of creative history.

-The general contractor looks at the blueprints from a different perspective.
+The general contractor sees things from a different perspective.
 He sees hiring a crew, planning logistics, and ensuring that his work is organized, responsive, and timely.
 And then there are the interior designers, who perhaps see snazzy fabrics and vibrant colors as part of their mission.
 Let’s not forget the folks who will have boots on the ground—the managers who see the logistics of vacuuming under a low chair, replacing a lamp at a later date, or installing a headboard that bangs against a common wall at inopportune moments.

-And last but not least, a furniture manufacturer who sees and produces many designs that have been used in countless timeshare rooms!
-Our “insight” can be tapped to help define what works (and what may not) to ensure long-term beautiful furniture.
+And last but not least, a furniture manufacturer sees and produces many designs that have been used in countless rooms!
+Our “insight” can be utilized to help define what works (and what may not) to ensure long-lasting and beautiful furniture.

 Sense of Touch

-In the timeshare world, we share a special gift: making a member or owner feel at home while on vacation.
-And it is through this collaborative process that the result can be achieved.
-As long as we each have beginning-to-end involvement in the process, the result will be a seamless product that pleases us all while satisfying the needs of the needs of a resort’s guests and/or owners.
-In our case for example, we believe our products are made for the end user.
+In the hospitality world, we share a special gift: the ability to make a guest or member feel at home while on vacation.
+It is through the collaborative process that this result can be achieved.
+As long as we each have beginning-to-end involvement in the process, the result will be a seamless product that pleases us all while satisfying the needs of the resort’s guests and/or members.
+In our case, for example, we believe our products are made for the end user.
 Who is that?
 The guest, of course.
-After a full day of fun, they drop into a lounge chair or stretch out on a comfy couch, the feel of the environment will become a memorable impression.
+After a full day of fun, they drop into a lounge chair or stretch out on a comfy couch, and the feel of the environment will become a memorable impression.